magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/google-analytics-is-not-tracking-conversion-data.md

 ---
 title: Google Analytics is not tracking conversion data
-labels: 2.2.6,Google Analytics,Magento Commerce,known issues,patch,troubleshooting,Adobe Commerce
+labels: 2.2.6,2.2.5,2.2.4,Google Analytics,Magento Commerce,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 ---

 This article provides a patch for the known Adobe Commerce 2.2.4 issue related to Google Analytics not tracking the conversion data.